qrtl/esh-custom/purchase_order_import/README.md

 Program Logic
 -------------

+* The first line of the import file is field labels.
+Records for import should prepared from the second line onwards.
 * "Group" values should be used to separate purchase orders.
 * Products are identified based on "Internal Reference" (`default_code`).
 * Suppliers are identified based on "Name".